Best Web Hosting (UK) in 2020

 If you’re managing people who all support different football teams—like me—then you’ll want solo login abilities.

-Got a writer, editor, pro designer you call for updates from time to time?
-Splendid: just give them their defined user role, superb—no, crucial—for project management.
+Got a writer, editor, and a pro designer you call for updates from time to time?
+Splendid: just give each of them their own defined user role.

-That’s the er point of the name I suppose: GrowBig.
-Easier to do that in a team.
+That’s the other point of the name I suppose: GrowBig.
+Easier to do that if you're in a team.
 Create a registry of users, choosing what Site Tools they access.

 Are you an agency, developer or designer?
 Send the sites you’ve created to your paying clients.
 Give what’s called a “White Label Access” handover.

-With all of the above, the excellent support team’s happy to help in the process.
+With all of the above, the excellent support team is happy to help you with this process.
 Unless your team beat theirs last weekend.